polywrap/as-fraction/README.md

 `Fraction` is a generic class for fixed precision arithmetic with integer primitives.
 It no external dependencies, making it lightweight, performant, and memory efficient.

-`Fraction` limits:
-Square root and string output operations are handled by 64-bit float operations, and therefore those operations have the same precision as 64-bit float operations.
-More importantly, core arithmetic operations (add, subtract, multiply, divide) involve multiplication of the numerators and denominators to obtain precise results.
-These operations cast the numerator and denominator to 64-bit integers during intermediate operations to prevent integer overflow.
-Operations on Fraction<i64> and Fraction<u64> are unsafe.
-Integer overflow does not throw an exception.

 ## Features

 - Fast arithmetic operations